 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-The top four vendors of the loading dock maintenance services (Rite-Hite, Raymond Handling Solutions, McKinley Equipment Corporation and Cisco-Eagle) account for less than 15.0% of the total market share in 2019, indicating a very low level of market share concentration.
-While the larger vendors may offer a more diversified range...
+The top four vendors of loading dock maintenance services (Rite-Hite, Raymond Handling Solutions, McKinley Equipment Corporation and Cisco-Eagle) account for less than 15.0% of total market share in 2020, indicating a low level of market share concentration.
+While the larger vendors may offer a more diversified range of services, the...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How do you evaluate customer satisfaction, and how frequently do you do so?
 Is this made available to clients?

 Do you change your service in response to customer complaints and suggestions?
 If so, how frequently?